MiKl-LS/NtW/README.md

 # NtW (numbers to words)
 Spells provided numbers using JavaScript (Up to 14 digits, or a hundred trillion)

 ## Note: This is still on beta.
-It's also incomplete (only processes 2 decimals only)
+It's also incomplete. (there are more elegant, shorter and better scripts than this)

 Majority of the code is on `index.js`